Not All Air Purifiers Are Created Equal Made Easy

 Long-term exposure to ozone has been linked to increased rates of respiratory infections and reduced lung function in children.
 In particular, children with pre-existing conditions such as asthma may experience exacerbated symptoms or more frequent attacks.

-The Centers for Disease Control and Prevention (CDC) has noted that ozone exposure can impair lung development in children, making it crucial for households with young children to avoid ozone-producing air purifiers.
+The California Air Resources BoardOpens in a new tab. has noted that ozone exposure can impair lung development in children, making it crucial for households with young children to avoid ozone-producing air purifiers.

 • HEPA filters – Highly effective at removing airborne particles